Joanna Pacitti

-Joanna Pacitti (born October 6, 1984) is an American singer and former lead vocalist in the band City (Comma) State.
+Joanna Pacitti (born October 6, 1984) is an American singer and actress.

 Career

 Theater

 In 1996, at age 12, Pacitti was chosen to star in the 20th anniversary revival of the musical Annie after entering a contest sponsored by the department store Macy's.
 Pacitti starred in 106 performances with the national tour.

 Shortly before the show was to open on Broadway, she was terminated by the show's producers.
 After successfully appealing the initial rejection of her case, Pacitti eventually settled out of court on undisclosed terms.

 Music career

 Pacitti began pursuing a pop career in her teenage years.
-When she was 14 years old, Michelle Young met her and was impressed by her demo tapes.
-Young introduced her to various people in the music business, ultimately resulting in a five-year record deal with Ron Fair of A&M records.
+When she was 14 years old she signed a five-year record deal with Ron Fair of A&M records.

-In 2003, Pacitti was one of three participants in MTV's First Year, which detailed the process of obtaining various professions over the course of a year.
+In 2003, Pacitti was one of three participants in MTV's First Year, which detailed the process of obtaining various professions over a year.
 Pacitti is seen attempting to launch a music career in the show.

 In 2004, she appeared in an episode of What I Like About You, in which she played a singer named Amber, and sang her song "Ultraviolet."

 Pacitti's first single "Let It Slide" was finally released in May 2006 by Geffen Records, and went to radio at the end of June.
 Her debut album This Crazy Life was released on August 15, 2006, debuting at No. 31 on the Billboard Heatseekers chart.

 Throughout 2006 she toured with Sheryl Crow and Nick Lachey, and joined Teen People's Rock'n’Shop Tour in July.

-During the first half of 2007, Pacitti recorded the song "Out from Under" for the Bratz: Motion Picture Soundtrack.
+During the first half of 2007, Pacitti recorded the song "Out from Under" for the Bratz: Motion Picture Soundtrack which was re-recorded by Britney Spears for her album "Circus" which was released in 2008.

 When Geffen Records underwent budgetary downsizing in 2007, Joanna was cut from the label.
 She had been working on a follow-up to This Crazy Life at the time.